Coronavirus: Six deaths and 1,296 cases reported in Republic

 Chief medical officer Dr Tony Holohan said in a statement: “Within a few short weeks of easing measures at the beginning of December, we have now returned to the very high levels of Covid-19 circulating in the community that we have not seen since the peak of wave two of this disease.
 This is very concerning.”

-Earlier, the first shipment of the Pfizer/BioNTech Covid-19 vaccine has arrived in the Republic.
+Earlier, the first shipment of the Pfizer/BioNTech Covid-19 vaccine arrived in the Republic.

 Minister for Health Stephen Donnelly said the country would begin its vaccination programme next Wednesday with frontline healthcare workers and nursing home residents set to get the jab first.